Production Settings

 Auto-Assign Batches

-Whether or not to automatically assign item batches on a first-in first-out basis when a production stage is loaded.
-Please note this may override manually assigned batches.
-Select Yes or No from the drop-down menu.
+Select whether or not to automatically assign item batches on a first-in first-out basis when a production stage is loaded.

 Match Recipe To Actual Yield